jmvirta/ellipticalSeparabilityTest/README.md

 The code files are:

-- code_algorithm.R, an implementation of the proposed test and the Gaussian likelihood ratio test for the null hypothesis
+- code_algorithm.R, implementations of the proposed test and the Gaussian likelihood ratio test for the same null hypothesis

 ## Authors